billvaglienti/ProtoGen/README.md

     <Data name="highPWM" inMemoryType="unsigned16"
           comment="PWM in microseconds for 100% throttle"/>

 Notice that a structure can be defined inside a packet.
 Such an implicit structure is declared in the same header file as the packet.
 Structures can also be members of other structures.
-This example produces this output:
+This example produces this output for the C language:

     /*!
      * table for throttle calibration